gforgee/PythonCalculator/README.md

 ## Acknowledgements
-We would like to thank all the contributors who have helped improve this project.
+I would like to thank all the contributors who want to improve this project.